 The solution is to scrap tuition fees.
 We’ve got to, they’ve got to go

 McDonnell is more than aware of the issues at hand.
-When I asked what he feels is the biggest issue facing today’s students, I barely finished the question before he answered, “Debt, debt, debt.”
+When I ask what he feels is the biggest issue facing today’s students, I barely finish the question before he answers, “Debt, debt, debt.”
 Like all students in the 70s, he attended university on a grant: “you could live off your grant, and you could buy a few pints as well”.

 “The solution is to scrap tuition fees.
 We’ve got to, they’ve got to go.”
-I wasn’t convinced this is even possible, but McDonnell assured me that the Labour Party is already examining with the help of experts how it can be funded, and on what timescale.
-His explanations were clear, concise, convincing, and based on tax.
+I’m not convinced this is even possible, but McDonnell assures me that the Labour Party is already examining with the help of experts how it can be funded, and on what timescale.
+His explanations are clear, concise, convincing – and based on tax.
 “A fair taxation system enables you then to invest in the economy, grow the economy, and as you grow the economy you can then afford the things that we need.
 It’s not rocket science!
 And we did it, you know – we used to do it.”

 It’s not just debt that students are unhappy about though.
 Just last year, the level of animosity at York against the National Union of Students was so high that YUSU called an early vote on whether we should remain affiliated with the Union, or follow in the steps of students at university in Newcastle and Lincoln and leave.
-Despite the vitriol, York students chose to remain in the NUS (when I told McDonnell this he laughed and said, “I’m glad someone voted to remain somewhere…”).
-Being part of a union – whether as a student or through work – is “critical”.
+Despite the vitriol, York students chose to remain in the NUS (when I tell McDonnell this he laughs and says, “I’m glad someone voted to remain somewhere…”).
+For the Shadow Chancellor, being part of a union – whether as a student or through work – is “critical”.

-What McDonnell said next he would repeat during his talk later in the evening, but that’s because the concept is the foundation of his politics.
-At the start of the Industrial Revolution “people discovered a secret,” he told me.
+What McDonnell says next he will repeat during his talk later in the evening, but that’s because the concept is the foundation of his politics.
+At the start of the Industrial Revolution, “people discovered a secret,” he tells me.
 “And it was discovered by the people in the small workshops and in the fields, and they put it on their banners: ‘Unity is strength’.
 ‘Injury to one is injury to all’.
 In Latin America it was ‘Workers united will never be defeated’ – the secret was solidarity.”

 If it comes to picket lines, join it

-Of course, it’s not just students who are giving themselves a voice on issues that matter; members of the University and College Union, which represents academic professionals and postgraduates, took industrial action in May this year.
-It was largely reported by the press as a pay dispute, but McDonnell explained: “it isn’t just about pay; it’s the undermining of the profession as well, by the pressure of work”.
-He spoke about the exploitation of PhD candidates who are often brought into the classroom to teach in understaffed departments, including here at York.
+Of course, it’s not just students who are giving themselves a voice on issues that matter: members of the University and College Union, which represents academic professionals and postgraduates, took industrial action in May this year.
+It was largely reported by the press as a pay dispute, but McDonnell explains: “it isn’t just about pay; it’s the undermining of the profession as well, by the pressure of work”.
+He cites the exploitation of PhD candidates who are often brought into the classroom to teach in understaffed departments, including here at York.

 These issues are important to us as students: they affect the quality of our teaching and our university experience.
 That isn’t necessarily because PhD students aren’t good teachers, but because the amount of work all university tutors are required to do on top of their own research is phenomenally high; our lecturers are incredibly overworked, and at a time when universities are bringing in more money than they ever have done before.
 So how can we as students support our tutors?
 It’s about understanding the reasons behind the action, according to McDonnell: “on that base, you can become an advocate for that as well as supporting them.
 And if it comes to picket lines, join it.”